Organizational structure of Jehovah's Witnesses: Traveling overseers

 Jehovah's Witnesses use the term traveling overseer to refer to headquarters representatives and circuit overseers, all of whom are elders.
 All traveling overseers are directly appointed by the Governing Body.
 A branch may appoint qualified local elders as "substitute" circuit overseers.
-Additional training is provided at their School for Traveling Overseers, and ongoing pastoral care and instruction is provided to them by senior branch office representatives.
+Additional training is provided at their School for Traveling Overseers, and ongoing pastoral care and instruction are provided to them by senior branch office representatives.
 In 1995, Witnesses reported that 4374 traveling overseers cared for 78,620 congregations, an average of about 18 congregations each.

 The majority of traveling overseers are circuit overseers; they oversee circuits of about twenty congregations, performing twice-yearly week-long visits with each.
-During his visit, the circuit overseer delivers talks to the congregation and meets with the elders, ministerial servants and pioneers.
+During his visit, the circuit overseer delivers talks to the congregation and meets with the elders, ministerial servants, and pioneers.
 He is responsible for appointing new elders and ministerial servants, based on recommendations by elders.
 He typically works with various members of the congregation in the house-to-house preaching work, and may also conduct personal Bible studies and pastoral calls.

 Jehovah's Witnesses are instructed to "participate in a joyful interchange of encouragement" with traveling overseers, and to render them "double honor", a biblical term they believe includes cooperation and hospitality.
 Traveling overseers are generally members of a religious order who have taken a vow of poverty; they are provided with vehicles, healthcare, and lodging, and their basic expenses are reimbursed by the congregations they visit.